 How does the Society protect your personal information?

 We are committed to protecting personal information by ensuring appropriate security safeguards are in place.
-Safeguards will vary depending on the sensitivity of the information and may include password-protected electronic documents, locking paper files and ensuring only authorized personnel have access to certain documents.
+Safeguards will vary depending on the sensitivity of the information and may include measures such as password-protecting electronic documents, locking paper files and ensuring only authorized personnel have access to certain documents.

-We will strive to maintain your personal information as accurate and up-to-date as necessary for the identified purpose for which you provided it to us.
+We will strive to keep your personal information as accurate and up-to-date as necessary.

 We will retain for one year personal information about an individual that we use to make a decision that directly affects the individual.